AdguardTeam/KnowledgeBase/docs/adguard-for-ios/overview.md

 ### DNS filtering {#dns-filtering}

-In DNS filtering you can customize your DNS traffic by enabling AdGuard DNS filter, adding custom DNS filters and using DNS blocklist/allowlist.
+DNS filtering allows you to customize your DNS traffic by enabling AdGuard DNS filter, adding custom DNS filters, and using the DNS blocklist/allowlist.

 How to access: